Royal Canadian Mounted Police: Civilian criminal investigators (CCI)

 CCIs were implemented in 2021.
 They are civilian unarmed staff members, with limited peace officer status and are restricted from making physical arrests.
 CCIs have backgrounds in computer science or financial markets and are involved in specialized investigations.
 They participate in interviews, the preparation of court documents, and the searching of scenes.

 Civilian members of the RCMP

 While not delegated the powers of police officers, they are instead hired for their specialized scientific, technological, communications, and administrative skills.
 Since the RCMP is a multi-faceted law enforcement organization with responsibilities for federal, provincial, and municipal policing duties, it offers employment opportunities for civilian members as professional partners within Canada's national police service.
-Civilian members represent approximately 14 percent of the total RCMP employee population and are employed within RCMP establishments in most geographical areas of Canada.
+Civilian members represent approximately 14 per cent of the total RCMP employee population and are employed within RCMP establishments in most geographical areas of Canada.
 The following is a list of the most common categories of employment that may be available to interested and qualified individuals.